michaelmusty/.dotfiles/ISSUES.markdown

 *   OpenBSD doesn't have a `pandoc` package at all.
 It would be nice to find some way of converting the README.markdown into a palatable troff format with some more readily available (and preferably less heavyweight) tool.
+*   Stepping into .git directories breaks the prompt functions:

+        tom@REDACTED:REDACTED(git:master!?)$ cd .git
+        fatal: This operation must be run in a work tree
+        fatal: This operation must be run in a work tree